Last edited in march 2019

 The emotional & privacy paradox

 There seems to exist a certain tension between the right to privacy on the one hand and the feeling of wanting to belong on the other, actually meaning that what we share online isn’t always as optional as we would like to think.
-Let’s dig a little deeper.
+Let’s dig a little deeper on this thing called peer pressure.

 Be cautious not to screw up